 The student journalists are solely responsible for all content under the direction of the student editor-in-chief.
 The current editor-in-chief is Emmy Martin.
 The paper's business operations are governed by a 13-member, student-majority board of directors whose open slots are filled by the board each winter for the next year.

-The paper circulates 10,000 free copies each publishing day during the regular academic year to 225 distribution locations throughout campus, Chapel Hill, Carrboro, Chatham and Durham, making it the largest community newspaper in the area with an estimated daily print readership of 20,000.
-It publishes weekly on Thursdays during the summer sessions.
-Dailytarheel.com draws 11,400 readers (unique visitors) on average per school day.
+The paper circulates 10,000 free copies each Wednesday during the regular academic year to about 200 distribution locations throughout campus, Chapel Hill, Carrboro, Chatham and Durham, making it the largest community newspaper in the area.
+It publishes a handful of editions during the summer sessions.
+The website, dailytarheel.com, draws 11,400 readers (unique visitors) on average per school day.

 The editor-in-chief oversees the newsroom operations and is ultimately responsible for all news and opinion content.
 The editor serves as the public face of the paper.
-The editor also hires the rest of the newsroom staff, which includes the managing editor, online editor, the opinion editor, and editors for each of the newsroom’s 14 section desks.
-The editor is selected each April by an independent 11-member selection board generated by the board of directors for just that purpose.
+The editor also hires the rest of the newsroom staff, which includes the print managing editor, online managing editor, enterprise managing editor, sports managing editor, multimedia managing editor, opinion editor and editors for each of the newsroom’s four other section desks.
+The editor-in-chief is selected each April by an independent 11-member selection board generated by the board of directors for just that purpose.

 The student advertising manager and a staff of about 25 are responsible for all advertising sales under the direction of the non-student advertising director.